thunderbird/webext-docs/browserAction.rst

 browserAction
 =============

-The browserAction and :doc:`composeAction` APIs first appeared in Thunderbird 64.
-They are very similar to Firefox's `browserAction API`__.
+The browserAction API first appeared in Thunderbird 64.
+It is very similar to Firefox's `browserAction API`__.

 Many of our `sample extensions`__ use a browserAction.